pawellakomski/bitcache/README.md

   Under Identity click on "Applications" and select "App Registrations".
 Create a new registration.

   Give it any meaningful name, e.g. Bitcache.
 Leave "Accounts in this organizational directory only (Contoso only - Single tenant)" under "Supported account types".
-Click on Register.
+Click on "Register".

   ![image](https://github.com/user-attachments/assets/0db075c0-2856-4e48-ac66-b9882a00583d)